Covid Vaccination: Will It Revive the Commercial Real Estate Sector?

-Vaccination drive – Ray of Sunlight for Commercial Real Estate
+Vaccination drive –A Ray of Sunlight for the Commercial Real Estate?

 To restrict the virus is the only solution for getting back to pre-Covid levels.
 A large contribution in containing the Covid-19 comes from the vaccination of the citizens.
 Currently, the pace of the vaccination has increased with the majority of citizens above 45 years being in the fully vaccinated category.
 Along with that, the opening up of vaccination for 18 to 45-year-olds will be a good boost for the working class of the country.